arsenal942/Cordova-Network-Manager/README.md

-Cordova iOS Wifi
+iOS Wifi Connect - Cordova
 ======

-This is a simple starting point for building a Cordova plugin on iOS and Android.
+A simple plugin that uses NEHotspotConfigurationManager for iOS11+ to directly connect to networks for cordova.

+- iOS only